lqph1994/OpenCore-Hackintosh-HP-EliteDesk-800-G3/README.md

 - Graphics acceleration
 - NVME SSD
 - Boot chime
+- Sleep
+- AirDrop
+- Hand-off

 ### Not working ❌

-- Sleep (blackscreen after sleeping, can not wake) &rarr; finding way to fix.
-- AirDrop (AirDrop appears but can not send/receive files) &rarr; can be fixed by a legacy Mac wireless card (e.g BCM94360 for example)
 - Apple TV (can open but video is not streamed) &rarr; finding way to fix.
 (Update: AppleTV uses DRM, the DRM fix from WhateverGreen has been broken since macOS 10.12.3, you will need a dGPU to address this issue)

 ### Unchecked / tested ❓

 - VGA port
-- Hand-off (perhaps it's not working, but can be fixed after replacing a legacy wireless card)
 - Ethernet port
-- Serial port
-- Unlocking from Apple Watch

 ##  BIOS SETUP 💾